 Get expert advice on extending your lease, buying your freehold or applying for the right to manage.

-We stand with Sebastian O’Kelly and other campaigners like the National Leasehold Campaign, and remain convinced that it is a matter of when leasehold comes to an end rather than if it comes to an end.
+We stand with Sebastian O’Kelly and other campaigners like the National Leasehold Campaign, and remain convinced that it is a matter of when leasehold comes to an end rather than if.

 Further reform of the leasehold and commonhold system over the course of the current Parliament has also been set out, including commitments to: